Poems, Chiefly in the Scottish Dialect (Edinburgh Edition): The Stinking Edition

 It could be argued that in 1787 two editions were published and Burns himself once referred to his second and third editions.
 The printings however are usually regarded as variant settings of one edition with mainly accidental changes.
 Around 10% of the variants have been found to have sheets from both settings.
 The editions have 51 half-sheet gatherings of which 5 were for the subscription list, two for the contents, 42 for the text of the poems and 3 for the glossary.

-William Smellie had printed a first run of pages as far as the gathering or signature 'Mm' (page 281) when he discovered that he had insufficient copies to cover all the subscribers and due to a shortage of type he was forced to reset the printing blocks and repeat the run as a partial second impression.
+William Smellie had printed a first run of pages as far as the gathering or signature "Mm" (page 281) when he discovered that he had insufficient copies to cover all the subscribers and due to a shortage of type he was forced to reset the printing blocks and repeat the run as a partial second impression.
 Burns had remarked that Smellie was also publishing a Gaelic Bible and a Hebrew grammar.
-In the haste to reset the blocks a large number of mainly minor errors were introduced, the most famous of which is the substitution of a 't' for a 'k' that converted the Scots word 'skinking' (meaning watery) into 'stinking'.
-This error has resulted in the term Stinking Burns or the Stinking Edition being applied to this possibly rarer setting, around 1000 out of 3000 copies reportedly carrying this variation.
+In the haste to reset the blocks a large number of mainly minor errors were introduced, the most famous of which is the substitution of a "t" for a "k" that converted the Scots word "skinking" (meaning watery) into "stinking".
+This error has resulted in the term "Stinking Burns" or "Stinking Edition" being applied to this possibly rarer setting, around 1000 out of 3000 copies reportedly carrying this variation.

-The 'Boxburgh' misprint in the subscribers section.
+The "Boxburgh" misprint in the subscribers' section.